box/box-typescript-sdk-gen/docs/skills.md

 Updates one or more Box Skills metadata cards to a file.

-This operation is performed by calling function `updateFileMetadataGlobalBoxSkillsCard`.
+This operation is performed by calling function `updateBoxSkillCardsOnFile`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-files-id-metadata-global-box-skills-cards/).

-_Currently we don't have an example for calling `updateFileMetadataGlobalBoxSkillsCard` in integration tests_
+_Currently we don't have an example for calling `updateBoxSkillCardsOnFile` in integration tests_

 ### Arguments

 - fileId `string`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
 Example: "12345"
-- requestBody `readonly UpdateFileMetadataGlobalBoxSkillsCardRequestBodyArg[]`
+- requestBody `readonly UpdateBoxSkillCardsOnFileRequestBody[]`
-  - Request body of updateFileMetadataGlobalBoxSkillsCard method
+  - Request body of updateBoxSkillCardsOnFile method
-- headers `UpdateFileMetadataGlobalBoxSkillsCardHeadersArg`
+- headers `UpdateBoxSkillCardsOnFileHeaders`
-  - Headers of updateFileMetadataGlobalBoxSkillsCard method
+  - Headers of updateBoxSkillCardsOnFile method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.